NicholasAngel999/obsidian-notes/third-year/assignment_folder/secret_intelligence/AS1 Planning.md

 "For oftentimes at table and otherwise things happen to be spoken, which were more fit to have been kept secret."

+This shows the way even during war officers lived with relative luxury.
+Crusso identifies this domestic intimacy as a tactical weakness. the intentions of designes of generals are not stolen from locked safes, but overheard by servants pouring wine.